danielhones/alchemy/docs/method.md

 and if you're reading this then you probably don't have it either.
 That's nothing to be ashamed of.
 Only 1 in 10,000 people have the ability<sup>[2](http://www.sciencemag.org/content/268/5211/621.1)</sup>.
 The only thing the rest of us can do is cry and come up with reasons why we're glad we aren't cursed with such an affliction.
-And of course, we can ear train.

-While having perfect pitch would be very cool, probably the closest most of us can get is having very strong relative (or functional pitch).
+While having perfect pitch would be very cool, the closest most of us can get is having very strong relative (or functional pitch).
 We won't be able to tell precisely what notes we hear without a reference pitch to compare them to, but we can develop the ability to tell what notes we hear within the context of a key.
 More on that in a few sections.

 ## Reading music
 Despite the fact that regimented ear training often exists solely in the realm of music college classes, you do